Stryker: Production

 In 2002, as the Stryker program faced criticism from lawmakers, including former Congressman Newt Gingrich, Pentagon officials mulled reducing the number of planned Stryker Brigade Combat Teams from six to three for a cost savings of $4.5 billion.
 In October, the Stryker's C-130 air mobility was demonstrated for lawmakers at Andrews Air Force Base.
 At the Association of the United States Army, Army Chief of Staff Eric Shinseki defended the six-brigade plan and boasted that the C-130 could carry a Stryker "every way but sideways".

 Four brigades were funded in the DoD's budget proposal for fiscal year 2004, with Secretary of Defense Donald Rumsfeld deferring a decision on two additional until July 2003.
 In May, the Army readied the Stryker for initial operating capability at Fort Polk.
 The New York Times noted the swiftness with which the program had proceeded from its inception in 1999.

 In November 2003, 311 Stryker vehicles were deployed in the Iraq War, where they saw mixed success.
-Never designed for front-line combat, the vehicles were pressed into counterinsurgency roles for which there was an unmet need.
+Never designed for frontline combat, the vehicles were pressed into counterinsurgency roles for which there was an unmet need.

 Unexpectedly fierce resistance by insurgents prompted field upgrades to the vehicle's armor.
-To counter the threat of rocket-propelled grenades, General Dynamics developed slat armor, which added 5,000 lb (2,270 kg) to the vehicle weight.
-The upgrades came at a cost: in addition to hindering mobility in the field, the additional weight ruled out transporting the vehicle by C-130.
+To counter the threat of rocket-propelled grenades, General Dynamics developed slat armor, which added 5,000 lb (2,270 kg) to the Stryker's total weight.
+In addition to hindering mobility in the field, the heavy slat armor made transporting the Stryker via C-130 impossible.

-In February 2005, Army Chief of Staff Gen. Peter J. Schoomaker told the House Armed Services Committee that "we're absolutely enthusiastic about what the Stryker has done."
+In February 2005, Army Chief of Staff General Peter J. Schoomaker told the House Armed Services Committee that "we're absolutely enthusiastic about what the Stryker has done."
 However, a leaked U.S. Army report from December 2004 said the Stryker was "effective and survivable only with limitations for use in small-scale contingencies."
 The report, which drew from feedback from Stryker personnel in Mosul, described a litany of design flaws, and said the effectiveness of the vehicles was "getting worse, not better."

-The Stryker 105 mm M1128 Mobile Gun System (MGS) moved into low-rate initial production in 2005 for evaluation, and entered full production in 2007.
+The Stryker 105 mm M1128 mobile gun system (MGS) moved into low-rate initial production in 2005 for evaluation, and entered full production in 2007.
 General Dynamics Land Systems-Canada assembles the Stryker for the U.S. Army in a plant in London, Ontario.

 The vehicle is employed in Stryker Brigade Combat Teams, light and mobile units based on the brigade combat team doctrine that relies on vehicles connected by military C4I (Command, Control, Communications, Computers, and Intelligence) networks.

 General Dynamics's Robotic Systems division was developing autonomous navigation for the Stryker and several other vehicles with a $237 million contract, until the program was cut in July 2011.
 The Tank Automotive Research, Development and Engineering Center (TARDEC) has tested an active magneto rheological suspension, developed by MillenWorks for the Stryker, at the Yuma Proving Ground, which resulted in greater vehicle stability.

-As of 2011, over 1,000 Stryker vehicles have been rebuilt by the Anniston Army Depot and returned to operations.
+In 2011, over 1,000 Stryker vehicles had been rebuilt by the Anniston Army Depot and returned to operations.